dorgonman/HorizonUIPluginDemo/readme.txt

 - UPDATE: update to engine 4.17.0, and plugin's VersionName will also follow engine's version.
 - NEW: implement UHorizonDialogueMsgTextBlock::SetTextAndRebuildDialogue for Blueprints user, please use this method instead of SetText if you want to change Dialogue text at runtime.
 - NEW: implement UHorizonFlipbookWidget::SetFlipbookSource for blueprints user, now you can adjust FlipbookSource UV and Size in blueprint.
 - *NEW: implement HorizonDialogueTextOverflowWarpMethod for UHorizonDialogueMsgTextBlock.
 You will be able to select "Normal" or "BreakAll" method, by default, plugin will change default warp method from BreakAll to Normal.
 Normal Warp method means if the word overflow current line width(for both CJK or non-CJK), it will try move to next line and use BreakAll rule in next line.
-BreakAll method is plugin's previously implementation, the word will break at any character when text over flow occur.
+BreakAll method is plugin's previously implementation, the word will break at any character when text overflow occur.

 1.3.0
 - UPDATE: update to engine 4.16